Math Fun

 We all know the value of Pi, the ratio of a circle's circumference to its diameter: 3.14.
 We confidently use that 3.14 number in circles and spheres calculations.
 But have you ever tried calculating that number to a 10-decimal accuracy?
 Are you wondering how the Babylonians figured it out and calculated Pi almost 2500 years ago and how Archimedes and Euclid refined and proofed the theorem?
 With some basic knowledge of the Pythagorean theorem learned in Grade Six, we calculate the Pi value easily.
 And it is fun.

 The realization that six circles fit perfectly around a single same-size circle must have been thought-provoking to ancient mathematicians, and it opened up a new world of geometry.
 They realized that it was the core of the hexagon.
-The hexagon, as the name implies, is a six-sided polygon, all sides of equal length.
+The Hexagon, as the name implies, is a six-sided polygon, all sides of equal length.
 It is a fundamental figure.
 Even Nature uses it; think of the honeycomb.
 Here, Nature meets Mathematics.
 The hexagon encaptures six equilateral triangles, each triangle side equal to the length of the hexagon sides - and is the hexagon's radius.
 The hexagon is the perfect base for our Pi calculation.

 The hexagon is a quasi-circle.
 The ratio of the circumference of that 'circle' (six triangle sides) to its diameter (two triangle sides) is 3.
 It is the beginning point of our Pi calculation.